-Of the 2.14 million tonnes of virgin pulp used by SCA Hygiene's facilities outside China in 2016, 36 a large proportion was eucalyptus pulp (short hardwood fibres), 37 sourced from South America or southern Europe.
-38 The remainder was largely bleached softwood pulp (long fibres) 39 sourced from producers in the northern hemisphere.
-40 sourced pulp from 31 companies that year,42 of which ten accounted for 83% of all purchases.43
+Of the 2.14 million tonnes of virgin pulp used by SCA Hygiene's facilities outside China in 2016, a large proportion was eucalyptus pulp (short hardwood fibres), sourced from South America or southern Europe.
+The remainder was largely bleached softwood pulp (long fibres) sourced from producers in the northern hemisphere.

-A map in SCA's 2016 Sustainability Report showing the locations of the company's pulp suppliers indicates that at that time it had 54 individual pulp mills41 across North America, South America, Europe and Russia.
+A map in SCA's 2016 Sustainability Report showing the locations of the company's pulp suppliers indicates that at that time it had 54 individual pulp mills across North America, South America, Europe and Russia.
 At least 14 of these mills are located in the boreal region, the majority of them in Finland and Sweden.
-The report also indicates that SCA Hygiene (now Essity) actually
+The report also indicates that SCA Hygiene (now Essity) actually sourced pulp from 31 companies that year, of which ten accounted for 83% of all purchases.43

-In 2016, the company's non-Chinese operations44 also used 2.2 million tonnes of recycled fibre, of which almost all was used in tissue production.45 According to that year's sustainability report, SCA Hygiene's North American operations used almost 100% recycled fibre, while the figure for Europe was much lower at 44%, with Latin America in between at 79%.46 The company claimed that this large variation was due to 'consumer preferences' and 'fibre supply and demand' issues.47
+In 2016, the company's non-Chinese operations also used 2.2 million tonnes of recycled fibre, of which almost all was used in tissue production.
+According to that year's sustainability report, SCA Hygiene's North American operations used almost 100% recycled fibre, while the figure for Europe was much lower at 44%, with Latin America in between at 79%.
+The company claimed that this large variation was due to 'consumer preferences' and 'fibre supply and demand' issues.47